 While the net effect may not necessarily reduce potential estate tax liability down the road, it is also important to note that gifts made to your spouse do not incur a gift tax liability.

+Making Gifts to Reduce the Size of Your Estate and Avoid Taxes.
 An experienced attorney can help you understand the gifting strategies for an estate plan.
 We encourage you to contact us today at (714) 459-5481 for more information.